Availability & Pricing

-E2E is from $0.025 – $0.04* per square inch.
+E2E starts at $0.03* per square inch with a $45 minimum.
 The guidelines for calculating the base price for machine quilting is determined by the number of square inches (width x length) of your quilt top.
 The variable in cost depends on a few factors- the density of the quilting pattern, the amount of time on the machine, and the type of thread.
 Batting and backing fabric are priced separately.

-If your quilt requires additional preparation upon its arrival, we are happy to complete the work for you, but add-on fees will be appled ($10 – $15 per item).
+If your quilt requires additional preparation upon its arrival, we are happy to complete the work for you, but add-on fees will be applied ($10 – $25 per item).
 You will be notified either during the quilt check-in appointment, or via phone or email before the work is done.
 Payment is required upon delivery.

 *Prices subject to change